abhishekarya1/Hash-Define-myNotes/content/system-design/lld.md

 }
 ```

 3. **Liskov Substitution**: a superclass should be substitutable by any of its subclasses, without breaking any existing functionality.
-This is possible only if the subclass adds new behaviour on top of its superclass and not narrow it down.
+This is possible only if the subclass _adds_ new behaviour on top of its superclass and _not narrows it down_.

 Ex - _Penguin_ is a technically a _Bird_, but it is flightless.
 We can't replace Bird object with Penguin object and expect things to not break in the way the below example is written.